booz-allen-epa-agile-rfi/epa-rfi/documentation/U.S.-Digital-Services-Playbook-Evidence.md

 ![p7](https://cloud.githubusercontent.com/assets/12210910/8525803/02847c4e-23d1-11e5-986d-015abae302e3.jpeg)

 Booz Allen software developers are part of our System Development Group (SDG), regardless which market or cross-cut they support.
 The advantage of this structure is to learn and continuously improve.
-We have reusable best practices, checklists, playbooks that help us to standup a self organizing teams quickly.
+We have reusable best practices, checklists, playbooks that help us to standup a self-organizing teams quickly.

 _ - Member(s) of the team have experience building popular, high-traffic digital services_